ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 - `-j DROP`: target of this rule, `DROP` in this case.

-With the rule added, I checked how it looked in the `filter` table of ebtables:
+With the rule added, it was checked how it looked in the `filter` table of ebtables:

 ~~~sh
 $ sudo ebtables -L